Interstellar-Network/Interstellar-Book/src/GCF_API.md

 ## APIs
-This is a list of APIs used in substrate framework to pilot the generation of the Garbled Circuits needed by the Interstellar infrsstructure.
+This is a list of the APIs used in substrate framework to pilot the generation of the Garbled Circuits required  by the Interstellar infrastructure.

 ### Launh circuit production from OCW on GCF (external service)